MoscowskyAnton/BD1/README.md

 # Goal of project
 Make a real BD1 robot, that could walk in the real world envinroment.

-# Task to reach the goal
+# Tasks to reach the goal
  **Achive goal in simulator first**
   - [x] Make an Gazebo controllabe model
   - [x] Attach some RL-framework